Sultan Jahan, Begum of Bhopal: Nawab Begum

 Hidayat Timardari, Maishat-o-Moashirat.
 Owing to her numerous activities, she was the recipient of numerous honours and awards.

+In 1912, she published the Gauhar-i-Iqbal, which detailed the first seven years of her reign and the socio-political conditions of Bhopal at that time.
+An English translation, An Account of My Life, was written by C.H.
+Payne, Sultan Jahan's education advisor.
+A follow-up book, Akhtar-i-Iqbal, was published in 1922, with the final part published in 1927.
+In 1918, she wrote the Iffat-ul-Muslimaat, where she compares the notions of purdah and hijab with similar concepts in Europe, Asia, and Egypt.

 In 1926, after a reign of 25 years, Sultan Jahan abdicated the throne in favour of her youngest child and only surviving son, Hamidullah Khan.
 She died four years later, aged 71.

 In popular culture

 Begamon Ka Bhopal (2017), is a documentary film directed by Rachita Gorowala and produced by the Government of India's Films Division.
 It explores her life along with the other Begums of Bhopal.

 Family

 On 1 February 1874, Sultan Jahan married HH Ali Jah, Ihtisham ul-Mulk, Nasir ud-Daula, Nawab Ahmad Ali Khan Bahadur, Sultan Dulha Sahib, Nawab Consort of Bhopal, (1854–1902), 9th cousin, once removed, and a member of the senior male-line branch of the dynasty.
 The couple had three sons and two daughters: